huangli712/ACFlow/docs/src/man/run.md

 The ACFlow toolkit is designed to be flexible and easy-to-use.
 It provides three running modes to facilitate analytical continuation calculations, namely the interactive, script, and standard modes.

+!!! warning

+    The environment variable `ACFLOW_HOME` must be setup at advance.

 ## Interactive Mode

 With the ACFlow toolkit, the users can setup and carry out analytical continuation simulations interactively in Julia's REPL (Read-Eval-Print Loop) environment.
 For example,